ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

  ## What's Next

-Now that you have an understanding of how a test case can be written and executed let us deep dive into the available features in the [Writing Tests](/swan-lake/learn/writing-tests) section.
+Now, that you have an understanding of how a test case can be written and executed, you can dive deep into the available features in the [Writing Tests](/swan-lake/learn/writing-tests) section.